• Home

 Instead of telling you about Mother’s Day, I thought I would tell you about the day before Mother’s Day.

 Fast forward to our last child who was born 14 years later.
-My husband has a demanding job and often has to work on the weekends.
+My husband has a demanding job and is a reservist which takes up many weekends.
 When he is not working at either of his jobs, he is playing with the kids, helping with homework, maintaining our vehicles, or our property.
 The only “me time” he takes is to go to the gym and he usually does that at 5:30 in the morning when the rest of us are asleep.
 So I only leave him with my youngest child when I absolutely have to.
 Which is why my husband had never spent an entire day caring for our youngest child on his own until last Saturday.

 Andrew Writing on Walls (519x640)